 Homemade Marshmallows make for great holiday gifts! (hint: Valentine’s day)

 Homemade marshmallows made for excellent Christmas gifts in December, and they’re also great for the upcoming holiday!
-If you like to show your affection through sweets and baking, then we’ve got a really nice recipe for you.
-We made these as part of gifts for Christmas, and these would make for a sweet gesture on Valentine’s Day.
+If you like to show your affection through sweets and baking, then this is a pretty awesome recipe.

-The process was so simple, and they came out great–even though we had a lot of technical difficulties!
+The process was so simple, and they came out great–though we had a lot of technical difficulties.
 One: we had no candy or meat thermometer.
 This didn’t turn out to be be much a problem.
 BUT, two: the egg beater which we used to beat the marshmallows died about 2 minutes into whipping (from overheating we may assume).
 Hand-mixing marshmallow goo is quite a tiring task, folks.
 However, it turned out just fine in the end.

 Almost too cute to eat!

 Burnt marshmallow-y goodness.
 Nothing beats it.
 We were both snacking on s’mores and marshmallows all throughout winter break.
 It was well worth the calories and sugar and 5 pounds weight gain.

 S’mores boxes!
 Pack in each box a few classic Hershey’s chocolate bars, graham crackers, and homemade marshmallows.
 A delicious and toasty gift.

 We covered one batch with regular powdered sugar, and another batch with cinnamon sugar (!!).
 There are so many variations one can do with this recipe!
 To prepare the s’mores, we skewered them with bamboo sticks, and stuck them over a gas stove until the outside was all burnt and yummy.
 Yes, it was a very traditional setting (I’m sure they would have been awesome with a real campfire).
 We also smeared graham crackers with Nutella spread instead of chocolate…my god.